-The quality of Squier guitars has historically been quite unreliable, but today things have really changed.
-No matter which Squier you buy, you’re almost certain to get a high quality instrument that sounds great.
-With each passing year they are adding more models to their portfolio, and simultaneously, the quality keeps on getting better.
+The quality of Squier guitars has historically been quite unreliable, but things have really changed over the years.
+No matter which Squier you buy, you’re almost certain to get a high-quality instrument that sounds great.
+With each passing year, they add more models to their portfolio and, simultaneously, the quality keeps on getting better.

-With all that in mind, we put together this KillerGuitarRigs Review to highlight the 7 best Squier guitars for sale today.
-When reviewing, we were looking mostly for build quality and tones, 2 areas that have historically plagued affordable guitars like these.
+With all that in mind, we put together this KillerGuitarRigs Review to highlight the 7 Best Squier Guitars for sale today.
+When reviewing, we were looking mostly at build-quality and tones, 2 areas that have historically plagued this style of affordable guitar.

 Keep on reading to learn more about these great guitars.

 Features: Full thickness body, Gold hardware, Alnico single coil pickups

 Benefits: Iconic surf rock tones, Eye catching aesthetics, Lightweight and comfortable